AAA3A-AAA3A/Red-Web-Dashboard/docs/installation_guides/windows_installation.rst

 Creating a virtual environment
 ------------------------------

-Just like for Red-DiscordBot, Red-Dashboard requires it’s own, separate virtual environment to isolate dependencies.
+Just like for Red-DiscordBot, Red-Web-Dashboard requires it’s own, separate virtual environment to isolate dependencies.
 Red Dashboard also requires a Python version minimum of 3.8.1, and it is recommended to use the same Python version as you use for Red-Discord Bot.

 First, create a virtual environment using whatever Python version you use for red.
 For example, if Python 3.11 was installed and being used for Red: